coin-or-tools/ThirdParty-Mumps/README.md

 It is also possible to build both single- and double-precision variants of MUMPS into the same library by using `--with-precision=all`.

+## 64-bit integers

+This buildsystem can be instructed to change the integer type of MUMPS to have a size of 64-bit by using the configure option `--with-intsize=64`.
+This defines `MUMPS_INTSIZE64` instead of `MUMPS_INTSIZE32` in `mumps_int_def.h` and instructs the Fortran compiler to use 8-byte integers.
+The latter requires that the Fortran compiler is either GNU Fortran or Intel Fortran.

+When MUMPS uses 64-bit integers, also Lapack and METIS need to use 64-bit integers.
+For METIS, this means that `IDXTYPEWIDTH` needs to be set to 8 instead of 4.